 Jim Farley, Scion's vice president, said the tC's steering, suspension and brakes were tuned with a European bias.
 In fact, the car's platform is shared with the Avensis, a Toyota model that's sold in Europe.
-The tC hatchback coupe uses a 160-horsepower, 2.4-liter four-cylinder.
+The tC hatchback coupe uses a 160-horsepower, 2.4-liter four-cylinder engine.

 The Spec Package adds a fixed glass roof, 16-inch steel wheels with covers (surely meant to be replaced with custom hoops) and 205/55R16 tires.
-It's available in Super White, Flint Mica, Black Sand Pearl and Classic Silver Metallic paint.
+Azure Pearl and Black Cherry Pearl paint colors are out, replaced by Sizzling Crimson Mica and Wave Line Pearl.

 Five passengers fit inside the tC, and the driver's seat has height and thigh adjustments.
 The 60/40-split rear seat has three-point seat belts and head restraints for three occupants.
 The rear seats also recline 45 degrees.